apache/incubator-gluten/docs/Velox.md

 In Gluten, all 22 queries can be fully offloaded into Velox for computing.

-## Test TPC-H Q1 and Q6 on Gluten with Velox backend
+## Test TPC-H on Gluten with Velox backend

 ### Data preparation